girofex/Streaming-Platforms-Stats-in-Spark/README.md

 <br>
 I selected <tt>title</tt>, while to work on the <tt>genres</tt> column I had to split the strings by using the $,$ as a separator.
 <br>
-With <tt>explode()</tt> I took the array column and created a new row for each element in the array.
+With <tt>explode()</tt>, I took the array column and created a new row for each element in the array.
 <br>
 By adding <tt>.alias()</tt> I named the new column, making it accessible for subsequent operations.
 <br>
 Then I grouped by the new created differentiation and counted the total.
 <br>
-Finally, I ordered in descending order and showed the top 10.
+Finally, I ordered the counts in descending order, the genres in alphabetical order, and then showed the top 10.

 <h3>Query 3 - The number of titles released in 2001 on both platforms</h3>